Throwing Off the Disability

 - In Fist of the North Star, one of the Nanto Roku Seiken, Shuu, recovers his eyesight at the brink of death, for a Tear Jerker moment where his greatest wish, seeing Kenshiro's grown-up face, is fulfilled, allowing him to die at peace, knowing the guidance of his star was not wrong.

-- Averted by Hayate after Magical Girl Lyrical Nanoha A's.
-In her case, it had been stated that her paralysis was due to the Artifact of Doom draining her life, and even after they got rid of the magical source, it still required about six more years of medical treatment before she was able to walk.
+- Hayate after Magical Girl Lyrical Nanoha A's.
+In her case, it's a combination of versions 2 and 4, with her paralysis being due to the Artifact of Doom draining her life, and even after they got rid of the magical source, it still required up to six more years of medical treatment before she was able to walk.

 - In Alpine Rose (manga) Marie was paralyzed until she met Lundi, and then miraculously rose from her wheelchair to help him, after which he's limping on crutches and she's apparently fine.